 Learn something new every day More Info... by email

 An FM transmitter is a portable device, which converts a specific audio output into an FM radio signal.
 It can be plugged into a CD player, satellite radio system, headphone jack, or a portable media player.
-One common use of an FM transmitter is to play music from an MP3 player through the speakers of a car.
+One common use of this type of transmitter is to play music from an MP3 player through the speakers of a car.

 The FM transmitter has many helpful applications.
 It has, for example, made it possible to take any type of audio from a computer, including music or online debates, and transmit it to an FM radio.
 The FM radio, basically serves as alternative speakers.
 One benefit of this is that it removes the hassle of the listener from having to stay chained to a desktop PC to listen to Internet radio.